 No human being has made land, and the value of a piece of land derives from such things as natural fertility, mineral deposits and its position in relation to public utilities, natural harbours, communications and population.
 Different pieces of land

-Meetings Our meetings are open to all Labour Land Campaign members.
+Our meetings are open to all Labour Land Campaign members.
 Next meeting dates General meetings: Calthorpe Arms, Holloway Road, London.
-26 July 2014, 2pm 27 September 2014, 2pm 22 November 2014, 2pm Theory meetings: Lucas Arms, Holloway Road, London.
+22 November 2014, 2pm Theory meetings: Calthorpe Arms, Holloway Road, London.
+25 October 2014, postponed.
+(Subject: Garden Cities) Meetings may

 Help us to make life better